OutSystems/docs-product/src/develop/ui/look-feel/rtl.md

 ![Control the Container’s visibility](images/rtl-logic-ss.png)

-## Exceptions

-On the OutSystems UI Framework, there are exceptions (Range Slider, Range Slider Interval, Dropdown Search, and Dropdown Tags) that, when used, must apply RTL using the **AdvancedFormat** parameter.
-The following is the library option that you must add when applying the RTL:

-**Note:** By default, the Date Picker pattern already has full RTL support.

 ## Utilities

 The following are some useful utilities that you can use during your app development to handle your RTL based content.